GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 ``source``
-  File containing the module.For internal modules this is an object { internal: LABEL }
+  File containing the module.
+For internal modules this is an object { internal: "LABEL" }.